heikostark/cli-desktop/README.md

 whatever glyph was chosen on first run (e.g. an emoji), and that file is then reused as-is on later runs — including in a *different* environment, such as switching from a terminal emulator to the raw tty console.
-Since the tty console typically can't render emoji at all (no color-emoji font, and the glyph is often missing from the console font entirely), the program does **not** blindly draw whatever is stored in `icons.json`: every icon's glyph is re-evaluated against the *current* run's detected
+Since the tty console typically can't render emoji at all (no colour-emoji font, and the glyph is often missing from the console font entirely), the program does **not** blindly draw whatever is stored in `icons.json`: every icon's glyph is re-evaluated against the *current* run's detected